 Your employees are your customers.
 Let your customers know they’re being heard.
 Like public app stores, let employees rate your app, give feedback, and see how you perform over time and releases.

 All apps don’t share the same purpose.
 Some should be self-service, others are core.
 Some need to be pushed immediately, others scheduled.
-An enterprise app store solution should offer app deployment options such as mandatory/optional, immediate/scheduled.
+A private app store solution should offer app deployment options such as mandatory/optional, immediate/scheduled.

 Since some of the apps listed in public app stores may require extra configuration steps from users when they first launch the app.
 For instance a messaging app might require the user to input the messaging server before his credentials.
 With remote app configuration, you can pre-configure apps that are deployed and reduce user training and time to access the app.